SWI-PrologTeamLudumDare32/LudumDare48/toolkits/md2xml/EPIC BATTLE DREAM.md

 	      	"The best defense is to attack."
         	You rush towards the Giant, and use the sword to launch a continuous attack on it.
         	However, it dealt trivial damage.
-        	On the next second, the Giant punches you, and then you fly tens of meters away...
+        	At the next second, the Giant punches you, and then you fly tens of meters away...
 		+ [Move Left]
 	        You move left towards the position where the previous rock landed.
           You found a pit!